 Today’s four-stroke outboards are more reliable than ever before with fly-by-wire controls and onboard sensors that maximize performance and efficiency.
 But, as my Roman forebears used to say, caveat emptor: The four-stroke solution is not the singular magical fix ideal for repowering all boats.
 What boats are we talking about?
 What are the challenges?
 What should you do before repowering?
 Here’s the scoop.

 The first generation of four-strokes all had one thing in common: They were heavy.
 When you added all of those extra four-stroke parts, like an oil sump, valve train, etc., the engines definitely increased both their mass and weight.
-For example, the Yamaha F200/F225 four-strokes weighed more than 600 pounds (and they still do today at 608 pounds).
-A 200 hp two-stroke engine of that era might have weighed 425 pounds.
+For example, the Yamaha F200 and F225 four-strokes weighed more than 600 pounds.
+A 200 horsepower two-stroke engine of that era might have weighed 425 pounds.
+Expect today’s best 200-hp outboard motors to have some weight, especially 4-stroke models.

 If you have to stick with a two-stroke due to either weight or mass, Evinrude E-TEC and Mercury OptiMax two-stroke direct-injection V-6s should do the job.
 Sure, you’ll have to buy some two-stroke oil in bulk, which adds to the cost-per-mile of boat operation, but you’ll never have to do an oil change, swap an oil filter or adjust valves, all of which add to annual operating costs.

 Also, four-strokes are losing weight, which should help when repowering an older legacy boat.
-Yamaha recently introduced an in-line 2.8-liter F200 that tips the scales at a svelte 487 pounds, which is actually lighter than a two-stroke 3.0-liter V-6 OptiMax.
-Not to be outdone by the competition, Merc introduced its own next-gen four-stroke last year, a 150 hp — an in-line-4 with a 3.0-liter block that has room to grow.
+Yamaha has an in-line 2.8-liter F200 that tips the scales at a svelte 487 pounds, which is actually lighter than a two-stroke 3.0-liter V-6 OptiMax.
+Not to be outdone by the competition, Merc has its own four-stroke 150 hp — an in-line-4 with a 3.0-liter block that has room to grow.
 It tips the scale at 465 pounds.
-The valves on this new Merc 150 never need adjustment, which will lower operating costs.
+The valves on this Merc 150 never need adjustment, which will lower operating costs.
+An outboard motor weight comparison is a must-do when considering engines to repower your boat.

-If you need to focus on outboards in the 225 hp to 300 hp range, Yamaha’s new-wave Offshore series (225, 250, 300 hp) provides the power and torque of a 4.2-liter V-6 block but lowers the overall weight of these triplets to an incredible 562 pounds.
+If you need to focus on outboards in the 225 hp to 300 hp range, there are plenty of outboard motor repower options.
+Yamaha’s Offshore series (225, 250, 300 hp) provides the power and torque of a 4.2-liter V-6 block but lowers the overall weight of these triplets to an incredible 562 pounds.
 This mechanical miracle was accomplished by taking out the six-pack of steel-cylinder liners, which opened up the bore volume, which was then plasma-infused to provide a superslick surface to reduce piston-ring friction.
-I have personally tested all three of these new lightweight four-stroke outboards in single, twin and triple configurations on both new and older boats, and they are indeed next-generation masterpieces that will afford you with some viable repowering options.

 Hopefully some of the lessons I’ve shared about repowering older boats will help you when it’s time to repower yours.
 To see a chart of horsepower and transom weights of outboard repowering options, visit boatingmag.com/repower-options.

-Problems Associated with Adding Weight on the Transom
+Problems with Adding Weight to the Boat Transom

 To get some science on the subject, I contacted respected top-tier builders and a naval architect to get their spin on the challenges of repowering “legacy” boats that were built prior to 2002.